Priyasinghthakur/Priyasinghthakur/README.md

 A blockchain-based news verification platform aimed at ensuring the authenticity of news articles.

 ### Web Developer Intern at Ethnus Codemithra
-Enhanced frontend user experience through the development of intuitive and responsive web interfaces.
+Enhanced front-end user experience through the development of intuitive and responsive web interfaces.

 ### Junior Project Manager
 Currently bridging technology and management for seamless project execution.